micahkepe/vimtutor-sequel/README.md

 ## Installation

-To install `vimtutor-sequel`, you need Homebrew.
+The easiest way to use `vimtutor-sequel` is to install it using Homebrew.
+However, you can also run the tutorial manually by cloning the repository (see [Running Vimtutor Without Homebrew](#running-vimtutor-without-homebrew)).

 If you don't have Homebrew installed, you can install it using the following command:

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"